Search and rescue robot

+Hector robot from Darmstadt Rescue Robot Team identifies a victim at the 2010 RoboCup German Open.

-A search and rescue robot may be used to assist search and rescue efforts by searching, mapping, removing rubble, delivering supplies, providing medical treatment or evacuating casualties.
+A search and rescue robot are used to assist search and rescue efforts by searching, mapping, removing rubble, delivering supplies, providing medical treatment, and evacuating casualties.

-Rescue robots were used in the rescue and response efforts to the September 11 attacks and the 2016 Amatrice earthquake, albeit with questionable success.
-There are several projects, such as TRADR and SHERPA, dedicated to further developing rescue robot technology.
+Rescue robots were used in the rescue and response efforts for the September 11 attacks and the 2016 Central Italy earthquake, albeit with varying results.
+There are several projects, such as TRADR and SHERPA, dedicated to further developing and improving search and rescue robot technology.

 Uses

 9/11

 Rescue robots were used in the search for victims and survivors after the September 11 attacks in New York.

 During September 11 disasters rescue robots were first really tested.
 They were sent into the rubble to look for survivors and bodies.
 The robots had trouble working in the rubble of the World Trade Center and were constantly getting stuck or broken.
 Since then many new ideas have been formed about rescue robots.
 Engineers and scientists are trying to change the shapes of the robots and take them from wheels to no wheels.
 “Strong government funding and support is needed if search and rescued robots are to see widespread use in fewer than 14 years.”
 This means that without the help of government the technology for these devices are not available or they cost too much.
 These robots are very important in disaster scenarios and are hopefully taking a change for the better.